kousen/sakila/README.md

 which are many-to-many.
 All mappings were done by hand rather than use a domain class generator.

-All controllers currently use dynamic scaffolding.
+All controllers currently use static scaffolding.

 The `StoredProcService` and `FunctionService` classes contain methods to invoke the built-in stored procedures and functions from Sakila.
 Integration tests are provided to demonstrate